Skip to content

 • Select @CalendarStart("2020-06-19", year, 0) as Date

-• Function will return “2020-01-01” as the start date of the year, if “2020-01-01” is holiday, then function will return next date which is not in the holidays list that is “2020-01-02”.
+This function returns “2020-01-01” as the start date of the year.
+If “2020-01-01” is a holiday, the function returns the next date that is not in the holidays list, such as “2020-01-02”.

 • Select @CalendarStart("2020-06-19", year, 1) as Date